Basketball Dribbling Drills - Stationary Drills

 Crossover Dribbles

 Dribble with your right hand.
 Bounce the ball once on the right side, then cross the ball over in front of you by bouncing it to the left.
-The left hand now bounces it on the left once, and then crossover back to the right, where the right takes over again.
+The left hand now bounces it once, and then crossover back to the right, where the right takes over again.
 Repeat this procedure.
-See cross-over dribbling video clip.
+Make the cross-over low and quick.

 V-Dribble in Front

 Start with the right hand and dribble once on the right side.
 Then dribble the ball in front you, as if you were going to cross over to the left side.
 Instead of getting it with your left hand, roll your right hand over the top of the ball, and bring it back to the right.
-Keep dribbling like this: right then cross over V-dribble.
-Repeat with the left hand.
-See front v-dribble dribbling video clip.
+Also practice it with the left hand.
+Getting the feel of rolling your hand over the top of the ball will help you with your "in-and-out" dribble move.

 Side V-Dribble

-Now do the v-dribble on the side.
+Now do the v-dribble on the side - the "push-pull" dribble.
 Do both left and right hands.
-See side v-dribble dribbling video clip.